bool(false)

 Week 1 to 2: Germination and Seedling

-Mimosa seeds germinate quickly and form healthy taproots.
+Mimosa germinate quickly and form healthy taproots.
 She starts with narrow, sativa-style leaves.

 What to do: